zachvalenta/jvns.ca/source/_posts/2014-03-23-recovering-files-using-slash-proc-and-other-useful-facts.markdown

 23, 2014</a></blockquote>

-This works because when you open different files again and again in a loop, it will usually end up with teh same file descriptor.
+This works because when you open different files again and again in a loop, it will usually end up with the same file descriptor.
 You could also do the same thing by running `strace -etrace=open -p$TARSNAP_PID` to see which files Tarsnap is opening.